 However, the scope of the standard could be broader than the relationship between the standard and the requirements of the EU legislation.

-CEN-CENELEC Internal Regulations – Part 3 include provisions on the use of normative references (see general Guidance on normative references).
+CEN-CENELEC Internal Regulations – Part 3 include provisions on the use of normative references (see Guidance on normative references and the Guidance on normative references in harmonized standards).

 The standards listed in Clause 2 must be normatively referenced within the text.
 They must be cited in the text in such a way that some or all of their content constitutes requirements of the document, for instance with a “shall”.